U.S. Equal Employment Opportunity Commission

 Note: Because charges outside the federal government are handled differently, there is no private sector equivalent to these decisions.

-Enter search terms in the box below.
-If you would like to find a particular decision, and you know the EEOC appeal number, you may enter that number as a search term.
-If you are looking for decisions on a particular topic, you may enter words or phrases related to that topic as search terms.
+If you are looking for decisions on a particular topic, or decisions citing a specific appeal, you may enter words or phrases related to that topic, or that appeal number, as search terms.
 Please note that there are some decisions not currently available; we are working to complete the collection.

 Many noteworthy federal appellate decisions are frequently used as a part of the Commission's outreach and training efforts.
 To help the public identify those decisions, the Commission has decided to assign randomly generated first names and initials, along with a brief summary of the decisions to the cases.
 Our previous practice was to refer to the appellant as "Complainant" and replaces referring to the cases as "Complainant v Federal Agency."
 We will update the list periodically with the most recently issued decisions.